school reopening.

 Tuesday, June 12, 2007

-i make cowardly, myopic decisions.
+i succumb to my frailties -i make cowardly, myopic decisions.

 i don't love that about myself.